uniqueck/asciidoctor-jira/README.md

 ### Antora Integration

-If you are using [Antora](https://antora.org/), you can integrate Jira in your documentation site.
+If you are using [Antora](https://antora.org/), you can integrate JiraClient in your documentation site.

 Install the extension in your playbook project: